-You may withdraw any or all the balance of this IRA at any time.
+You may withdraw any or all of the balance of this IRA at any time.
 However, certain taxes and penalties may apply.

 Tax Treatment.
 Distributions from this IRA are generally included in your gross income and subject to ordinary income taxes for the year in which they are distributed.
 If you have made nondeductible contributions to any of your Traditional, Traditional SEP, or Traditional SIMPLE IRAs, a portion of each distribution is nontaxable.
-The nontaxable amount is the pro rata portion of the distribution based on your remaining nondeductible contributions and the value of all your Traditional, Traditional SEP, and Traditional SIMPLE IRAs.
+The nontaxable amount is the pro rata portion of the distribution based on your remaining nondeductible contributions and the value of all your Traditional, Traditional SIMPLE IRAs, and Traditional SIMPLE IRAs.
 For assistance in determining the nontaxable portion, consult your tax advisor, instructions to IRS Forms 1040 and 8606, and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).

-Distributions Before Age 591⁄2.
-If you are under the age of 591⁄2 and take a distribution, the distribution is commonly referred to as an early distribution.
-Early distributions that are included in gross income are also subject to a 10% early distribution penalty tax unless you are eligible for one of the following exceptions to the early distribution penalty as defined by the Code, regulations, and other applicable guidance.
+Distributions Before Age 591/2.
+If you are under the age of 591/2 and take a distribution, the distribution is commonly referred to as an early distribution.
+Early distributions that are included in gross income are also subject to a 10% early distribution penalty tax unless the distribution is taken before you have been a SIMPLE participant for two years, in which case the penalty amount is increased to 25%.
+The two-year waiting period begins on the first day you participate in your employer's SIMPLE IRA plan.
+If, however, you are eligible for one of the following exceptions to the early distribution penalty, as defined by the Code, regulations, and other applicable guidance, you will be exempt from the additional penalty tax.

-- You have unreimbursed medical expenses that are more than the applicable percentage of your adjusted gross income and provided certain other conditions apply - You are unemployed and receive federal or state unemployment benefits for 12 consecutive weeks, or would have if not self-employed, and you receive the distribution (during that tax year or the succeeding tax year) in an amount that does not exceed the amount you paid during the distribution year for medical insurance for yourself, your spouse, and your dependents. - · You are disabled. - The distribution is part of a series of substantially equal periodic payments. - The distributions are not more than the qualified higher education expenses of you, your spouse, or the children or grandchildren of you or your spouse. - The distribution, of up to a \$10,000 lifetime limit, is used within 120 days of withdrawal to buy or build a home that will be a principal residence for a qualified first-time homebuyer.
-Adjustments to the lifetime limit amount may be authorized by the federal government. - The distribution is due to an IRS levy on the IRA. - The distribution is a special purpose distribution, which includes qualified reservist distributions, qualified birth or adoption distributions, qualified disaster recovery distributions, terminally ill individual distributions, emergency personal expense distributions, and domestic abuse victim distributions.
+- You have unreimbursed medical expenses that are more than the applicable percentage of your adjusted gross income and provided certain other conditions apply. - You are unemployed and receive federal or state unemployment benefits for 12 consecutive weeks, or would have if not self-employed, and you receive the distribution (during that tax year or the succeeding tax year) in an amount that does not exceed the amount you paid during the distribution year for medical insurance for yourself, your spouse, and your dependents. - You are disabled. - The distribution is part of a series of substantially equal periodic payments. - The distributions are not more than the qualified higher education expenses of you, your spouse, or the children or grandchildren of you or your spouse. - The distribution, of up to a \$10,000 lifetime limit, is used within 120 days of withdrawal to buy or build a home that will be a principal residence for a qualified first-time homebuyer.
+Adjustments to the lifetime limit amount may be authorized by the federal government. - The distribution is due to an IRS levy on the IRA.

+• The distribution is a special purpose, distribution which includes qualified reservist distributions, qualified birth or adoption distributions, qualified disaster recovery distributions, terminally ill individual distributions, emergency personal expense distributions, and domestic abuse victim distributions.

 Note: In addition to the early distribution penalty exceptions noted above, the federal government may authorize additional exceptions.
 Reporting Early Distribution Penalty Tax.
 For distributions taken before age 591⁄2, you may be required to file Form 5329 with the IRS to either report and pay the early distribution penalty tax or to claim an early distribution penalty exception.
 Required Distributions.
 You must withdraw required minimum distributions (RMDs) for each year beginning with the year in which you attain RMD starting age as determined by your date of birth.